 Panama – 29 October 2020:

 The Ministry of Environment of Panama, with the support of IOC-UNESCO and the Government Offices of Sweden, organized an online national meeting for 30 actors engaged in MSP and Blue Economy, including transboundary initiatives such as MSPglobal (for the Southeast Pacific countries) and the GEF PaCA Project (for the countries sharing the Pacific Central American Coastal Large Marine Ecosystem).
-The country is building a new National Ocean Policy based on four pillars: 1) biodiversity and marine resources; 2) maritime governance and surveillance; 3) Blue Economy and logistics; and 4) science, technology and innovation.
+The country is building a new National Ocean Policy based on four pillars: 1) biodiversity and marine resources; 2) maritime governance and security; 3) Blue Economy and logistics; and 4) science, technology and innovation.
 This policy is expected to be presented during the next Our Ocean Conference, which will take place in Panama.
 Based on the presentations of the invited experts, national recommendations were drafted to support the country’s inputs to a potential regional roadmap for the Southeast Pacific.

 Peru – 18 November 2020: